Explainer: What is at stake with Turkey's Russian air defense deal?

 What has the United States offered as an alternative?

 In trying to persuade Turkey to give up the Russian missiles, the United States offered to sell its Raytheon Co.
-(RTN.N) Patriot missile defense systems.
+Patriot missile defense systems.

 Turkey’s defense minister has said Turkish and U.S. officials were working on price, technology transfer and joint production issues on the latest U.S. offer, made in late March.
 However, no agreement has yet been reached.